nazroll/posts/aws-sso-cli-aws2wrap.md

-# run terraform using aws sso credentials with aws cli version 2 and aws2-wrap
+# Run Terraform using AWS SSO credentials with AWS CLI version 2 and aws2-wrap

-i started using aws control tower.
+I started using AWS Control Tower.

-curious about its features, inspired by their infamous well architected framework.
+Curious about its features, inspired by their infamous Well Architected framework.

-it comes with pre-defined core accounts to form a secure cloud platform, ready to be used by software makers.
+It comes with pre-defined core accounts to form a secure cloud platform, ready to be used by software makers.

-then, i was introduced to aws cli version 2 and this command,
+Then, i was introduced to AWS CLI version 2 and this command,

 ``` shell
 aws sso login --profile=abc
 ```

-this command allows me to login to my aws account and do stuff from my shell.
+This command allows me to login to my AWS account and do stuff from my shell.

-i can switch to different aws profiles too.
+I can switch to different aws profiles too without an additional tool.

-noice.
+Noice.

-native aws cli commands works perfectly.
+Native AWS cli commands works perfectly.

-good workflow.
+Good workflow.

-things got sticky when i wanted to run terraform.
+Things got sticky when  wanted to run Terraform.

 ``` shell
 $ terraform plan